 The duration of the Scholarship is for a single scholastic year beginning no later than the fall semester following the award.

 Candidates must apply each year for consideration.
 Candidates are eligible for their second, third, fourth and fifth scholastic year.

-The candidate must be available for a face to face interview with the Scholarship Committee on the Saturday before Easter.
+The candidate must be available for a face to face interview with the Scholarship Committee.
+Interviews are held the Saturday before Easter every year.